rust-lang/rfcs/text/3537-msrv-resolver.md

 will exit with an error, telling the user what version is required.
 To support this, Cargo will prefer dependencies that are compatible with your `rust-version`.

-The first version of Cargo that supports this field was released with Rust 1.56.0.
-In older releases, the field will be ignored, and Cargo will display a warning.

 ```toml
 [package]
 # ...
 rust-version = "1.56"
 ```

-The Rust version must be a bare version number with two or three components; it cannot include semver operators or pre-release identifiers.
+The Rust version can be a bare version number with two or three components; it cannot include semver operators or pre-release identifiers.
 Compiler pre-release identifiers such as -nightly will be ignored while checking the Rust version.
 The `rust-version` must be equal to or newer than the version that first introduced the configured `edition`.

 The Rust version can also be `"auto"`.
-This will act the same as if it was set to the version of your toolchain.
+This will act the same as if it was set to the version of your Rust toolchain.
-When publishing, `"auto"` will be replaced by the version of your toolchain in your published manifest.
+Your published manifest will have `"auto"` replaced with the version of your Rust toolchain.

-The `rust-version` may be ignored using the `--ignore-rust-version` option.

 Setting the `rust-version` key in `[package]` will affect all targets/crates in the package, including test suites, benchmarks, binaries, examples, etc.

+*Note: The first version of Cargo that supports this field was released with Rust 1.56.0.
+In older releases, the field will be ignored, and Cargo will display a warning.*

 ### Rust Version